 Note: For deliveries requiring a street address use: 1137 Branchton Road; Boyers, PA 16018

-You may submit your request and identity source documents as scanned attachments to an email.
+You may submit your request as a scanned attachment to an email.
 Prior to sending, please ensure the security of your e-mail system is adequate for transmitting sensitive, personally identifiable information (e.g., full name, social security number, date of birth, etc.).